If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Child sexual offenders often select tamariki or rangatahi who are already vulnerable and will not be believed if they speak out.

 Disclosure of abuse can be a process and not a one-time event.
-It is not uncommon for tamariki to retract their allegation, especially when the adults around them respond in the way the abuser has said – for example, 'I will get in trouble', 'you will be taken away', 'your mum will be mad/sad/etc'.
+It is not uncommon for tamariki or rangatahi to retract their allegation, especially when the adults around them respond in the way the abuser has said – for example, 'I will get in trouble', 'you will be taken away', 'your mum will be mad/sad/etc'.

 Research shows that almost all survivors/victims stated that they knew their offender and over 60% of tamariki and rangatahi who had experienced sexual abuse did not disclose the experience to anyone.